cruessler/blog/_posts/2018-05-21-statements-and-expressions.markdown

 some runtime errors into parse errors: the first version won’t, e. g., recognize `"foo` as syntactically valid.

-In the next post, we will have a look at how the VM is structured.
+[In the next post][next-post], we will have a look at how the VM is structured.
 We will explore what data structures are used to represent a Logo program and how the VM makes use of them to execute a program.

 [wikipedia-expression]: https://en.wikipedia.org/wiki/Expression_(computer_science)
 [wikipedia-statement]: https://en.wikipedia.org/wiki/Statement_(computer_science)
+[next-post]: {{ site.baseurl }}{% post_url 2018-08-27-vm-fundamentals %}